 \subsection{Insights from gate overhead analysis}

 Accounting for the routing constraints, as discussed in Sec. \ref{Mapping challenges of a crossbar architecture}, mapping on the crossbar architecture is not a trivial task.
 In fact, we have emphasized the importance of conceptualizing and developing new routing techniques that specifically can address the unique mapping challenges of spin-qubit architectures.
 More specifically, with the adoption of the checkerboard pattern combined with the shuttle-based SWAPs, we can provide a scalable solution of qubit routing for two-qubit gates.
 Additionally, the complexity only scales with the number of two-qubit gates, therefore being a viable solution for large-scale implementation.
 However, this technique makes two-qubit gate routing the highest source of gate overhead and it can dramatically increase it with higher qubit counts and a higher percentage of two-qubit gates (see Fig. \ref{fig:gaterandom} and \ref{fig:gatevbecucCOMP}).
-Moreover, in Fig. \ref{fig:gate_cuc_vbe_multiplier_interaction} we saw that gate overhead can also be increased by a more connected QIG even if other circuit parameter values are comparatively lower.
+Moreover, in Fig. \ref{fig:gate_cuc_vbe_multiplier_interaction} we saw that gate overhead can also be increased by a more connected QIG even though other circuit parameter values are comparatively lower.
 This shows the importance of basing circuit performance evaluation not only on simple circuit parameters but also on other `hidden' structural characteristics such as the qubit interaction distribution.
-Having said that, the second biggest source of gate overhead originates from $X$ or $Y$ qubit rotations, as it produces at least $3$ additional gates compared to $4$ additional gates for each shuttle-based SWAP.
-This is due to the unprecedented semi-global rotation scheme which is the first time that single-qubit gates require additional instructions (i.e., produce gate overhead) compared to other qubit architectures.
-The previous two facts inspire novel mapping techniques for the crossbar architecture (and potentially for other spin-qubit architectures with similar characteristics) that can increase performance, namely: